“I’ve Been Subpoenaed! What Do I Do?”

 After receiving a subpoena, a client should inform their lawyer if a situation arises in which they cannot appear in court.

-Unforeseen circumstances such as hospitalization or death are extremely rare.
-Lying to the judge or lawyer in an attempt to get out of a subpoena will not work.
+Credible unforeseen circumstances such as hospitalization or death are extremely rare.
+Lying in an attempt to get out of a subpoena will not work.
+Documentation is necessary to prove the validity of failing to appear.

 Thus, if the person has no excuse for failing to appear, a judge can hold them in contempt.
 If a judge places a person in contempt, he or she may sentence them to jail for days or possibly longer if the person has a history skipping out on court dates.